 The Mainland –Things to do in Lamu

 The main street along the ocean is dawned with activities.
 There are traditional dancers in just about every corner of the festival revealing culture with an atmosphere of fun and excitement.
-At the main jetty there are young boys enjoying a swim from one jetty to another.
+At the main jetty young boys are enjoying a swim from one jetty to another.
 There are groups of locals all enjoying the various activities of the day.
-Meanwhile several sponsors of the event that include banks, airline, NGO’s, and tour firms have erected their tents along the main street ready to offer information and hopefully create some awareness on who they or probably make a sale or two.
+Meanwhile, several sponsors of the event that include banks, airline, NGO’s, and tour firms have erected their tents along the main street ready to offer information and hopefully create some awareness on who they or probably make a sale or two.

 Budget Activities during the Festival

 Top on my list was to visit the Museum, its one place I get to learn about a people’s way of life.
 If you are fascinated by historic artefacts, as well as edutainment then the museum is your place.
 This will cost you Kshs.
 100 if you’re Kenyan making it an ideal budget activity to undertake on this island.
 There is so much to learn, I got to learn about the famous Lamu doors, the culture of the Boni People, Orma,’s Pokomo’s and by the time I left the museum, my curator had me completely immersed in the Swahili culture.

 Sample Swahili food: My visit would not be worth without sampling some Swahili food.
 There are women with various Swahili snacks from viazi vya karai, kashata, Mkate wa Nyama which is a Swahili pizza, there are also all types of fresh juices.
 I sampled the tamarind juice, I must say it was quite refreshing considering the amount of heat and humidity in this historic town.
 There is a restaurant along the main street facing the ocean.
 I choose to sample the Mangrove Restaurant just a few meters past Equity Bank.